 Ernest KIPLANGAT RONOH

-Ernest Kiplangat Ronoh holds a background in Agricultural Biosystems, specializing in Soil and Water Management.
-Currently employed as an hydrologist at the Kenya Forestry Research Institute (KEFRI), he joined the Department of Water and Climate in 2023 as a Ph.D. researcher under the guidance of Prof. Ann van Griensven in the Surface Water Group.
-His research is centred on catchment-scale fluxes analysis in a tropical river basin.
-The scope of his research encompasses analysis of new and existing (in situ and remote sensing) data and modeling to quantify and comprehend water, sediment, carbon, and nutrient fluxes, particularly in relation to climate dynamics, land use/cover changes and nature based solutions.
+Ernest Kiplangat Ronoh has a background in Agricultural Biosystems with a specialization in Soil and Water Management.
+Currently serving as a hydrologist at the Kenya Forestry Research Institute (KEFRI), he joined the Department of Water and Climate in 2023 as a Ph.D. researcher under the guidance of Prof. Ann van Griensven within the Surface Water Group.
+His research focuses on catchment-scale flux analysis in a tropical river basin.
+It involves analyzing both new and existing (in situ and remote sensing) data alongside modeling techniques to quantify and understand the fluxes of water, sediment, carbon, and nutrients, particularly in relation to climate dynamics, land use/cover changes, and nature-based solutions (NbS).

 Projects